Repurposed Coffee Can To Deep-Soak Plants & Conserve Water

 Coffee Canister Repurpose Ideas:

-See All My Repurposed Coffee Canister Ideas Here
+More Repurposed Coffee Canister Ideas

 C’mon by & sit a spell!
 Come hang out at our Facebook Page.
 It’s like sitting in a front porch rocker with a glass of cold iced tea – lots of good folks sharing!
-You can also follow along on Pinterest, Twitter or Instagram.
+You can also follow along on Pinterest, on Twitter or on Instagram.

-If you’d like to receive an email each time a new blog post goes live it’s EASY to
+If you’d like to receive an email each time a new blog post goes live it’s EASY to Subscribe to our blog!

 1. candace ford